Better Procurement | 2023 Working Group Breakfast SummitFebruary 16, 2023, 7:30 AM - 11:45 AM ET | Marriott Metro Center

 Federal leaders have discussed the challenges and successes of abiding organizational requirements as well as the abilities of ML in source selection.
 But, what if the problem lies within their own organization?
 A silo-style workflow may inhibit procurement as departments focus on their own goals, instead of the organization at large.
 Panelists will discuss how to break down silos, centralized Vendor Management, and address changing regulations quickly.

-Director for Strategic Enterprise Programs, Bureau of Administration, U.S. Department of State
+Director of Strategic Enterprise Programs, Office of the Procurement Executive, Center for Acquisition Experience, U.S. Department of State

 Senior Procurement Executive, Director, Procurement Department, Pension Benefit Guaranty Corporation